Islandora-Collaboration-Group/ISLE/docs/02_installation_demo_site/demo_installation.md

 Enable the Demo ISLE Site to be viewed locally as: `https://isle.localdomain`

-* Please use these instructions for [Editing the "/etc/hosts" File](../07_appendices/editing-the-hosts-file.md).
+* Please use these instructions to [Edit the "/etc/hosts" File](../07_appendices/edit-the-hosts-file.md).

 * After completing the above, please continue below with _Step 2: Launch Process_.